mongodb/mongo-go-driver/x/mongo/driverlegacy/topology/DESIGN.md

 # Topology Package Design
 This document outlines the design for this package.

+## Server
+The `Server` type handles heartbeating a MongoDB server and holds a pool of connections.

 ## Connection
 Connections are handled by two main types and an auxiliary type.
 The two main types are `connection` and `Connection`.
 The first holds most of the logic required to actually read and write wire